 Love has been critical of Republicans' 'transactional' approach to working with black Americans and minorities.
 But are Democrats doing any better?
 And how does Love think the 2020 presidential elections will play out?

 'I’m not going away,' Mia Love said in her scathing concession speech.
 'But now, I am unleashed, I am untethered and I am unshackled.'
 She’ll share her unique and candid perspective at the Wheeler Centre in October.

-Mia Love will appear in conversation with Sally Warhaft, a Melbourne broadcaster, anthropologist and writer and the host of the Wheeler Centre’s live series, the Fifth Estate.
+Mia Love appeared in conversation with Sally Warhaft, a Melbourne broadcaster, anthropologist and writer and the host of the Wheeler Centre’s live series, the Fifth Estate.

-This event is presented in partnership with The Wheeler Centre.
+This event was presented in partnership with The Wheeler Centre.